phpMussel/phpMussel/_docs/readme.en.txt

  version.
 This script is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details, located in the "LICENSE" file within the "_docs" directory of the associated package and repository for this file and available also from:
+See the GNU General Public License for more details, located in the "LICENSE.txt" file within the "_docs" directory of the associated package and repository for this file and available also from:
  <http://www.gnu.org/licenses/> <http://opensource.org/licenses/>.